hexedpackets/rinterface/README.md

 </pre>
 Where:

-*  math is the node name (the -sname of the Erlang node)
+*  foo@really.big.server.com is the name of the Erlang node
+*  omnomcookie is the cookie to connect to the Erlang node
 *  math_server is the name of the module
 *  add is the funtion to call
 *  [10,20] is an array of arguments to pass to the function